nexopos/core/README.md

 ### PSR-4 Autoloading

-As we've exported core feauture of NexoPOS, modules are supported.
-However, in order for the modules files to be automatically loaded, you need to edit the composer.json file of the Laravel project.
-On The "autoload" entry, make sure to add on the "psr-4" entry the following:
+As we've exported core features of NexoPOS, modules are supported.
+However, for the module files to be automatically loaded, you need to edit the composer.json file of the Laravel project.
+On The "autoload" entry, make sure to add to the "psr-4" entry the following:

 ```
 "Modules\\": "modules/"
 ```

 ### Routing Registration
-Modules comes with routes.
-But by default, Laravel will not load their route.
+Modules come with routes.
+But by default, Laravel will not load its routes.
 Therefore, we need to instruct Laravel to load the module route while it's loading the application route.
 For that, on the app.php file located on the bootstrap folder, we'll add a "using" callback to the method "withRouting".

 ```php
 use Ns\Classes\ModuleRouting;